martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Play with your music – Module 4 Creative Audio Effects and Automation.md

   - /play-with-your-music-module-4-creative-audio-effects-and-automation/
 ---

-# Play with your music – Module 4: Creative Audio Effects and Automation

 This week in Play with your music we’ve been looking at a few basic effects that you can apply to individual tracks of audio while mixing: delay, reverb, EQ and compression.
 This week’s assignment was to create a version of “Air Traffic” with some effects applied.
 An optional task was to use this to create a new dynamic mix of air traffic.
 The optional task sounded like a fun extension so I tackled this too.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="Play%20with%20your%20music%20%E2%80%93%20Module%204%20Creative%20Audio%20Effects%20and%20Automation%20%E2%80%93%20Martin%20Lugton_files/a.htm"></iframe>